Bunkai9448/digipet_PSP/RE_Guide.md

 The font must be in the remaining ID00029 file.
 Time to open it with your text editor and find out.

 - PSP usually puts fonts in 4BPP format, you'll want to try that before scrolling.
-Once you have found the characters, if they are uncompressed (like in the digivice game) the only thing to do is discovering the actual size of the tiles.
+Once you have found the characters, if they are uncompressed (like in this digivice game) the only thing to do is discovering the actual size of the tiles.

 - This font parameters are:
 ````